-BOOM FOR REAL: ART + MUSIC DOCs
+BOOM FOR REAL: ART + MUSIC films

 BOOM FOR REAL: a term used by Jean-Michel Basquiat, meaning; he would take all the things in his world that inspire him, big or small, interpret them through his own vision and make them explode onto the canvas equally for us to look at and interpret.